 You may think of hearing loss as a problem affecting the elderly, but this simply isn’t the case.
 In reality, more than half of the 38 million American adults affected are under the age of 65.
-A number of factors may contribute to hearing loss including natural aging, excessive noise exposure, impacted earwax, trauma or injury, disease and ototoxic medications.
-Hearing loss affects people of all ages.
+A number of factors may contribute to loss of hearing including natural aging, excessive noise exposure, impacted earwax, trauma or injury, disease and ototoxic medications.
+These hearing loss facts can help people of all ages.

 Hearing loss is measured in degrees, and ranges from mild (soft sounds are easily understood) to profound (anything under 90dB is hard to hear).
 High frequencies are usually the first to go, making speech difficult to understand even when heard correctly.
 It is estimated that only 1 out of every 5 people who would benefit from hearing aids actually wears them.